Suraween/GlowZ-Dock/README.md

   **You can run the Settings by clicking on the very 1st Icon from the left with LMB,** **or open the About-Popup via RMB**
-- Task-Menu with Mouse Scrolling-Wheel to open (closing after 5 seconds)
+- Task-Menu with Mouse Scrolling-Wheel to open (closing after 5 seconds), while Dock is active
 - System-style popups for confirmations and notifications.